Whole-Body MPC and Online Gait Sequence Generation for Wheeled-Legged Robots: INTRODUCTION

 \subsection{Contribution}

-We extend the related work with a novel \emph{gait sequence generation} and \emph{whole-body \ac{MPC}}.
-The former is responsible for generating discrete decisions about the contact and lift-off timings, while the latter is a single task approach, solving the task of findings continuous motions for the robot's torso and wheels.
-Moreover, the whole-body \ac{MPC} optimizes the real-time joint velocity and ground reaction force simultaneously and integrates a kinodynamic model of a wheeled quadrupedal robot.
-Our framework extends the capabilities of wheeled-legged robots in the following ways:
+We extend the related work with a \emph{whole-body \ac{MPC}} allowing for \emph{online gait sequence adaptation}.
+The former finds the robot's torso and wheels' motion in a single task by introducing a novel kinodynamic model of a wheeled-legged robot that incorporates the wheels as moving ground contacts with a fixed joint position and an accurate estimation of the rolling constraint.
+Moreover, the \ac{MPC} optimizes the joint velocity and ground reaction force simultaneously and allows for a single set of parameters for all hybrid motions, which enables us to adapt the sequences of contact and swing timings.
+In short, our main contributions are:

-1) A single task approach, without needless heuristics, enables the robot to automatically discover complex and dynamic motions that are impossible to hand-tune.

-2) Due to the kinodynamic model, our framework accurately captures the real robot's dynamics and improves the prediction accuracy.
+\mbox{\textbf{1) Hybrid Locomotion.}} We evaluate whole-body \ac{MPC} for a wheeled-legged robot, providing a single-task approach that automatically discover complex and dynamic motions that are impossible to find with a decomposed-task approach.
+Due to the kinodynamic model, our framework accurately captures the real robot's rolling constraint and dynamics.

+\mbox{\textbf{2) Comparison.}} We compare the performance of a decomposed- and single-task approach on the same robotic platform.
+In this regard, we introduce a quantity that allows us to compare different motion planning algorithms through the \emph{prediction accuracy}, which describes how well a receding horizon planner can predict the robot's future state.
-3) Our whole-body \ac{MPC} is general enough to perform all behaviors with the same set of parameters, enabling flexibility \ac{w.r.t.} the gait sequence.

-4) We also propose a novel concept to quantify kinematic leg utilities for online gait sequence generation without the need for predefined contact timings and lift-off sequences.
-The automatic gait discovery enables wheeled quadrupedal robots, as depicted in Fig.~\ref{fig:anymal_on_wheels}, to coordinate aperiodic behavior.
+\mbox{\textbf{3) Discrete Decisions.}} Our \ac{MPC} performs all behaviors with the same set of parameters, enabling flexibility regarding the gait sequence and allowing us to propose a concept to quantify kinematic leg utilities for online gait sequence generation without the need for predefined contact timings and lift-off sequences.
+This automatic gait discovery lets wheeled quadrupedal robots, as depicted in Fig.~\ref{fig:anymal_on_wheels}, to coordinate aperiodic behavior and reduce the \ac{COT} drastically.